adam-jb/py_education/main.md

 ## Zoneinfo

-For timezoens.
+For timezones.
 Might be a daylight-savings-safe alternative to datetime

 ```
 from zoneinfo import ZoneInfo